Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 It isn't always easy to set things up.
 I spent weeks to learn, custmoize, and troubleshoot when I started using `coc-metals` and `conjure`.
 I've faced a Lua version issue when I tried using `coc-lua`.
 Nothing was free but they were worth it.

 I've put the plugins for coding in a separate vimrc module ([devplugins.vim](https://github.com/Sangdol/vimrc/blob/master/vim/rc/devplugins.vim)) so that I can exclude it in the server environment.

+### Reflection

+The most productive or successful people are not the one who has the most productive development environment.

+Once I got started working on this I didn't want to do anything else.
+Sometimes I was obsessed by small improvements that wouldn't affect my productivity after all.

+I learned a lot even from an effort that didn't work out, but it's important to be aware of the cost that we spend on improving productivity to be actually productive.

 ### Next Steps